Opoli/docs/tracking.md

 ----

 ## Authentication
-The Opoli API endpoints necessary to track a reservation, is accessible using a `token` provided for each client application.
+The Prime Time Shuttle API endpoints necessary to track a reservation, is accessible using a `token` provided for each client application.
 It should be passed as a query to the `GET` endpoints below.

 ----